Ncookiez/Ncookiez/README.md

 ### Still not convinced?

-Take a look at one of my latest projects; :spider:[WeaverFi](https://github.com/WeaverFi).
+Take a look at what I'm currently working on; 🌊🏆[PoolTogether Apps](https://github.com/GenerationSoftware/pooltogether-client-monorepo), or my personal project :spider:[WeaverFi](https://github.com/WeaverFi).
 That'll show ya.

 Or have a stroll around my contribution history to find many open-source projects and DAO contributions.
 And never come back.